Leibniz's notation: Leibniz notation for higher derivatives

 Similarly, the higher derivatives may be obtained inductively.

 While it is possible, with carefully chosen definitions, to interpret dy/dx as a quotient of differentials, this should not be done with the higher order forms.
+However, an alternative Leibniz notation for differentiation for higher orders allows for this.

 This notation was, however, not used by Leibniz.
 In print he did not use multi-tiered notation nor numerical exponents (before 1695).
 To write x^{3} for instance, he would write xxx, as was common in his time.
 The square of a differential, as it might appear in an arc length formula for instance, was written as dxdx.
 However, Leibniz did use his d notation as we would today use operators, namely he would write a second derivative as ddy and a third derivative as dddy.
 In 1695 Leibniz started to write d^{2}⋅x and d^{3}⋅x for ddx and dddx respectively, but l'Hôpital, in his textbook on calculus written around the same time, used Leibniz's original forms.